Easing Labor Pains in Natural Childbirth

 Special Considerations

 Women who choose natural childbirth often require special considerations to ensure a safe and fulfilling birthing experience.
-Therefore, healthcare providers need to be attentive to their preferences and provide continuous emotional support (18).
+Therefore, healthcare providers must be attentive to their preferences and provide continuous emotional support (18).
 Special considerations include the following:

 Ask yourself...